 Workforce development is the number one issue facing Waukesha County, the Milwaukee 7 region and our state.
-An Alliance survey found that more than 85 percent of Waukesha County employers plan to expand their workforce in the next three years, yet 82 percent are unable to find enough qualified workers.
 The Alliance is committed to developing, identifying and supporting policy solutions that strengthen our region’s talent pipeline.

-- Support programs that assist targeted populations in entering or re-entering the workforce.
+- Support programs that assist targeted populations to enter or re-enter the workforce.

 - Expand availability of Wisconsin Department of Workforce Development training grants.

-The Waukesha County Business Alliance has announced the eight winners of its Emerging Leaders of Waukesha County awards program.
+The Waukesha County Business Alliance has announced the five winners of its Emerging Leaders of Waukesha County awards program.
 These awards celebrate young professionals who live or work in Waukesha County and who have shown personal initiative, determination and commitment to their careers and their community.
-The Alliance received many nominations for the awards, and […]
+Tomorrow’s leaders are taking steps today to build a […]

 The Alliance joined 50 chambers of commerce from across the state – including Wisconsin Manufacturers & Commerce, the state chamber – in sending a letter to Gov. Tony Evers and lawmakers urging them to end federal pandemic related unemployment benefit programs that are contributing to Wisconsin’s workforce shortage, and instead use American Rescue Plan funds […]

 This week, Waukesha County Technical College hosted tours of its Integrated Manufacturing Center for Alliance manufacturing members.
 The tours provided an opportunity to strengthen the partnership between manufacturers and WCTC, further supporting the pipeline of talent in Waukesha County.
 To learn more about WCTC’s manufacturing programs and training, click here.